 And, it will help you to establish a strong marketing foundation from which you can scale your business and grow.

-Well, here are ten simple steps you can implement in your service-based small business:
+Well, in the blog post below, I outline ten simple steps you can implement in your service-based small business:

 This step is an easy one to start with, that involves highlighting your expertise within your messaging.